NVIDIA/Fuser/doc/math/integer-division.md

 ## 4. Properties of Truncation Division

-In this section, I will study trunc div and its properties.
+In this section, I will study truncation division and its properties.
 I will first redefine truncation division using the same language as in Euclid's division lemma, which will be convenient for proving theorems.
 I will then prove that this new definition is equivalent to the definition of truncation division as described in [the previous section](#3-implementations-of-div-and-mod).